niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 * Add some more detail to the background- far off planets, asteroids flying around, etc.

 In the future, this tutorial will be expanded with additional modules to show you how to do some of these things.
 Look forward to that!

-# Appendix

-#### Why Do We Organize Our Player and Enemy Game Objects so Elaborately?

-#### Why Do We Use Triggers Colliders Instead of Regular Colliders?